College of Education, Health, and Human Services

 Janosky, Janine E., PhD, University of Pittsburgh, Professor of Health and Human Services

-Laws, Terri, PhD, Rice University, Assistant Professor of African an American Studies and Health and Human Services
+Laws, Terri, PhD, Rice University, Assistant Professor of Health and Human Services and African American Studies

 Martin, Lisa, PhD, University of Michigan, Associate Professor of Health Policy Studies and Women's and Gender Studies

-Roddy, Juliette K., PhD, Wayne State University, Associate Professor of Health-Operations
+Roddy, Juliette K., PhD, Wayne State University, Professor of Health Economics

-Sampson, Natalie, PhD, University of Michigan-Ann Arbor, Assistant Professor of Public Health
+Sampson, Natalie, PhD, University of Michigan, Assistant Professor of Public Health

 Cengiz-Phippils, Nesrin, PhD, Associate Professor of Mathematics Education